-The output is identical to a normal run of cem and can be interpreted similarly. cem combines all the imputed data into one master dataset to which it assigns strata.
-To combine strata across imputation, cem chooses the strata most often assigned to an observation.
+Once you have your imputed data in flong format, you can pass the data to cem along with the imputation variable and cem will match the multiple imputations.
+The CEM algorithm first runs on the entire stacked dataset of imputations, with possibly different strata for each imputation.
+To combine strata across imputation, CEM chooses the strata most often assigned to an observation.
 This strata assignment is given to each of the imputed datasets (that is, the cem_weights variable is added to each of the datasets).